nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Logic` component takes charge of parsing the user input and executing the commands.

 #### `Model`
+The `Model` component represent the data that Doist operates on and supports the operations on these data.

 #### `Storage`
+The `Storage` component takes charge of reading data from, and writing data to, the hard disk.

 #### `Commons`
+The `Commons` component contains a collection of classes used by multiple other components.
+The following are 2 representatives.
+- EventsCenter : supports the communication among different components using events
+- LogsCenter : enables writing log messages to the log file.

 ### 2. UI component
 ### 3. Logic component